Below are the do’s and don’t for couples dealing with unemployment:

 Do pray over your marriage, partner and finances.
 Praying together as a couple and allowing God to take the lead is the number one priority.

 Do get creative.
 This is the perfect opportunity to think outside the box.
 Creating low-cost date nights and meals can be a lot of fun.
+Researching quick cheap meals, online movie options like Netflix and Redbox will definitely save you money.

 Do encourage.
 Self-doubt surely surfaces during unemployment.
 Remember your spouse needs to know that you still believe in him/her.
 Tell them often just how great they are and how the next job is right around the corner.
 Be prepared to assist with resume writing, interview prep and follow up.
 You believe you can do anything when you have a loving spouse in your corner.